| No need to mince words |

 Microsoft Ignite is this week and yesterday Ryan Cunningham (future unemployed executive) showed off the future of the Power Platform via their new portal at https://vibe.powerapps.com/.
 It is a complete fusion (hahahahaaaaa) of AI w/ human tools to build applications within the Power Platform framework.
 It is fully targeting non-developers to build applications with only AI tools for assistance.

-He and his bunch of also future-unemployed executives go on to explain how AI will do all the things and you humans can.
+He and his bunch of also future-unemployed executives go on to explain how AI will do all the things you humans can.
 Just tell the AI what you want and it will do everything for you.
 Except you is now a completely different audience from anyone who has worked in this platform to date.

 Agentic AI Approach